 Because copper is reflective at the 10,600 nm wavelength of Glowforge, it doesn't work well for directly engraving PCBs.
 You can put resist on the board and use Glowforge to etch it away, though.
 That process is described here.

-We're also big fans of the Othermill by Other Machine Co.
+We're also big fans of the Bantam Tools Desktop PCB Milling Machine.
 It's a CNC mill that's specially designed to mill PCBs.
 We want you to have the right machine, even if it's not ours!

 Can Glowforge cut gold or silver?

-Unfortunately. soft metals like gold, silver, brass, copper, and the like don't cut or engrave well.
-A high-powered YAG laser or fiber laser may be able to do it, or consider a product like Othermill or Carvey that use a spinning bit to chip away at the material - both are excellent devices from friends of ours!
+Unfortunately, soft metals like gold, silver, brass, copper, and the like don't cut or engrave well.
+A high-powered YAG laser or fiber laser may be able to do it, or consider a product like Bantam Tools Desktop PCB Milling Machine or Carvey that use a spinning bit to chip away at the material - both are excellent devices from friends of ours!